grnair89/Carb_Estimator/README.md

-# Computer Vision based Carbohydrates Estimator.
+# Computer Vision based Carbohydrates Estimator

 ## What is this?